vickyphung/places/README.md

 1:n
 -reviews: users, places

-within the place schema, made location it's own address (sub)schema, made _id field false.
+within the place schema, made location it's own address (sub)schema, made _id field false. hence no location data in mongoose, the location collection does show up. i don't think we need to access the addresses without the place, so to save space, i made the id false. but i think the address being it's own schema makes it easier to query.

 createReview, added timestamp, push review._id to user.reviews and push review string AND user id into place when post review